simonklee/godis/readme.md

 docs](http://susr.org/godis/pkg/) for all the commands is available at is available on [susr.org/godis](http://susr.org/godis/)

-## todo
+## TODO

-    * Write documentation and add some examples.

-    * Add all tests for sorted set and some server stuff.
+  * Add tests for sorted set and server commands.
   * Implement transactions.
   * Pipeline need more testing.
+  * Multi.

-## acknowledgment
+## Acknowledgment

 The work on this client started as I was hacking around on Michael Hoisie's original redis client for Go.
 Also the recent work done by Frank Müller on his